Gary Barlow: 2012–2014: Return to solo projects, Sing and Since I Saw You Last

 Barlow announced on 15 October 2012 that he was to embark on his first full solo tour in thirteen years around the UK and Ireland.
-In a statement, he said, "I'm really excited about these dates.
-Playing live is my favourite thing and I haven't played a solo show for over a year now.
-Last year playing two London shows was brilliant, we all had such a good time, so I thought right let's get out and see the rest of the country!"

 The tickets to Barlow's solo concerts sold out "instantly" after going on sale on 19 October, with tickets selling faster than those of the Rolling Stones for their comeback dates.
 Demand was so high for tickets that Barlow added more dates, which also sold out instantly.
-It was also revealed by ticket marketplace SeatWave, that Gary Barlow's solo shows had sold six times more tickets than Robbie Williams' solo concerts, despite being on sale for a week less.
+It was also revealed by ticket marketplace SeatWave, that Barlow's solo shows had sold six times more tickets than Robbie Williams' solo concerts, despite being on sale for a week less.

 In September 2013, Barlow announced via his Twitter account that he would be releasing his first full-length solo album in 14 years, on 25 November 2013.
-Barlow encouraged his followers and fans to tweet #GBSOLO to reveal the album artwork and title, with their profile pictures being used to create a collage of the album cover.
 On 4 October 2013, Barlow revealed his new album would be called Since I Saw You Last, and would be preceded by his first single from the LP, titled "Let Me Go", released worldwide on 17 November 2013.
 He also announced that he would be touring the album in April 2014, playing some of the biggest arenas in the UK.